JSchlarb/vmdisks-talos-openstack/README.md

 ## License

 This repository contains only configuration files and does **not** include a license.
-However, the generated artifacts ( Docker images) incorporate official Talos system images and are subject to the [Talos License](https://github.com/siderolabs/talos/blob/main/LICENSE).
+However, the generated artifacts ( container images) incorporate official Talos system images and are subject to the [Talos License](https://github.com/siderolabs/talos/blob/main/LICENSE).

 ## Further Reading